stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-Where _R_ is the type of the resource and _T_ is some intermediate data-type.
+Where _R_ is the type of the resource and _T_ is some arbitrary intermediate data-type.

 The purpose of this abstraction is probably best illustrated by an example for the new model loader: